-On weekdays and Saturdays there are classes from 9.15am until 1pm.
+On weekdays and Saturdays there are classes in the morning and early afternoon.
 After lunch students may either join an organised tour of a cultural site in London or participate in sports activities.
 After dinner each evening in previous years, a variety of non obligatory courses were organised for the students on subjects such as: Introduction to the History of Man, History of the Church, Introduction to Medicine, Introduction to Aerodynamics and the Theory of Evolution and its compatibility with Christian teaching.

 Netherhall House is an intercollegiate university residence situated in a modern complex in an attractive residential area of London, with over 50 years of experience as a language institution.
 It is part of Netherhall Educational Association, a registered charity, and is open to students of all nationalities.
 Activities of a spiritual and doctrinal nature are entrusted to Opus Dei, a Personal Prelature of the Catholic Church.

 Dates & Cost

 The course begins with dinner on 1st August and ends after breakfast on 23rd.
 The price is £1,500, and includes tuition fees, accommodation, personal laundry, excursions, sports and all travel related to the course.
 Students have to make their own way to and from Netherhall on their first and last day.

 Netherhall House is obliged to comply with the NEA Safety and Welfare policy and to conform to its Code of Good Practice.
 A full description of the policy and practice is available from their website.